ElectronicCats/CayenneLPP/README.md

 ## License

-Based in the work of [Johan Stokking](https://github.com/TheThingsNetwork/arduino-device-lib).
+Based on the work of [Johan Stokking](https://github.com/TheThingsNetwork/arduino-device-lib).

 The MIT License (MIT)